cferdinandi/google-hosted-jquery/README.md

 ## How It Works
 Getting started with Google-Hosted jQuery is as simple as installing a plugin:

-1. Upload the web-app-starter-kit folder to the /wp-content/plugins/ directory.
+1. Upload the `google-hosted-jquery` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins menu in WordPress.
 3. Pat yourself on the back.